tc39/proposal-ses/README.md

 each other by _prototype poisoning_ -- modifying these objects to behave badly.
 Today, there are no implicit communication channels between realms.
 In this sense, realms are already a unit of isolation.
-To achieve this isolation, each realm needs its own primordials, making these isolation units expensive.
+However, to achieve this isolation, each realm needs its own primordials, making these isolation units expensive.

-Realms are brought into intimate contact by host-provided APIs.
+Realms are brought into intimate contact with each other via host-provided APIs.
 In the browser, same-origin iframes bring realms into direct contact with each other's objects.
 The mutability of primordials enables an object in one realm to poison the prototypes of these other realms.

 In a SES realm, aside from the global object, no primordial state is mutable, so primordial prototype poisoning is impossible.
-Because primordials are immutable, all SES realms can share them, reducing the cost-per-realm to a handful of objects.
+Because primordials are immutable, all SES realms can simply share a single set of them in common, instead of creating an entirely new set for each realm.
+This reduces the cost-per-new-realm to a handful of objects.

 A long recognized best practice is "don't monkey-patch primordials" -- don't mutate any primordial state.
 Most legacy code obeying this